 Subletting is the action of allowing someone to rent all or part of a building that you are renting from someone else.

 In the private rental sector, this practice is authorized on the condition that the tenant obtains the owner’s agreement before subletting.
+The amount of rent requested by the tenant cannot be higher than that paid by the tenant to the owner.
+It is advisable to draw up a sublease contract that will allow the subletter to benefit from CAF housing assistance.

 At the Crous and in private residences, subletting is strictly forbidden and can be sanctioned by the immediate dismissal of the tenant from the accommodation.